ilmarikyl/semanttuli/README.md

 ## Deployment

-- Deployment to production (Heroku) happens automatically when pushing to master branch
+- Deployment to production (fly.io) happens automatically when pushing to master branch -->